sfpc-amd/democracy-in-america/README.md

 cat < src/corpus.txt | grep -e $SEARCH | cut -d ' ' -f 2-5 | tr A-Z a-z | tr -d "',._\""
 ```

+Which does the following:

+1. Find all lines with the selected search term in them
+2. Break each line into words, and take the second through the fifth word of the line
+3. Lowercase all letters
+4. Remove all additional punctuation  (quotes, underscores, commas, periods).

 Setup
 -----